NethServer/docs/developer-manual/en/web_proxy.rst

 Properties:

+* *BlueMode*: change Squid operation mode on blue networks.
+It has same values and defaults of ``GreenMode``
+* *DiskCache*: disabled by default, if enabled it actives the disk caching system for squid
+* *DiskCacheSize*: maximum value of squid cache on disk
 * *GreenMode*: change Squid operation mode on green networks.
   Can be: ``manual``, ``authenticated``, ``transparent``, ``transparent_ssl``.
 Default is: ``manual``
-* *BlueMode*: change Squid operation mode on blue networks.
-It has same values and defaults of ``GreenMode``
+* *KrbPrimaryList*: name for Kerberos keytab (used for Active Directory integration)
+* *KrbStatus*:  if set to enabled a ticket credential cache file is kept valid by the hourly cron job (used for Active Directory integration)
+* *MaxObjSize*: objects larger than this setting will not be saved on disk.
+If speed is more desirable than saving bandwidth, this should be set to a low value
+* *MemCacheSize*: value of squid cache on memory
+* *MinObjSize*: can be left at 0 to cache everything, but may be raised if small objects are not desired in the cache.
 * *NoCache*: comma separated list of domains which will be not cached
 * *ParentProxy*: in the form host:port, if omitted port is default to 3128.
 Default is empty
 * *PortBlock*: if enabled, block port 80 and 443.
 Default is: ``disabled``
 * *SSLBypass*: comma separated list of domains bypassing the proxy when set in transparent_ssl mode
-* *KrbStatus*:  If set to enabled a ticket credential cache file is kept valid by the hourly cron job (used for Active Directory integration)
-* *KrbPrimaryList*: name for Kerberos keytab (used for Active Directory integration)

 Database example
 ----------------